rickynauvaldy/API-Gatekeeper-Kafka/README.md

 - If the `kafka_consumer.py` runs well, it will gives an output as follows (empty when request is not sent already):
 ![Alt text](img/kafka_consumer.jpg?raw=true "Kafka Consumer")
 # Notes
-- The configuration is still hard-coded in the script.
+- Some configurations are still hard-coded in the script.
 It will be better if it's stored in a configuration file.
 - The development of the program is not yet finished as it's not added with the JSON content validator in the `kafka_producer.py`, and it doesn't process the JSON message yet to be stored in the database in the `kafka_consumer.py`.
 It will be updated soon.
 - This code is made as a Week 4 Task in the Academi by blank-space Data Engineering Track Program (https://www.blank-space.io/program)